bcostaaa01/directory_forensics/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-A simple Python script to walk through a directory and list its contents.
+A simple Python script to walk through a directory and list its contents, with recursive scanning capabilities.

 ## 🚀 Quick Start